Christmas at Disney World

 Disney’s shopping and entertainment district has plenty to do beyond Christmas Shopping.

 The Disney Springs Christmas Tree Stroll features a collection of elaborately decorated Disney Christmas trees throughout the neighborhoods of Disney Springs.
-You’ll find trees themed to different movies, animated series, theme parks and attractions, and other specialty decorations.
+You’re apt to find trees themed to different movies, animated series, theme parks and attractions, and other specialty decorations.

 Christmas at the Disney Resort Hotels